blkSignal/NullBarry/README.md

 ---

 <!-- BIO -->
-##� About Me
+About Me
-I’m **Chai Das**, a Computer Science & Linguistics student at UCLA with a strong interest in **cybersecurity, software development, and networks**.
+I’m Chai Das, a Computer Science & Linguistics student at UCLA with a strong interest in **cybersecurity, software development, and networks**.

-My academic path blends **technical problem-solving** with an understanding of **language, systems, and structure**—skills that I apply to building secure software and analyzing digital communication.
-Through labs, self-initiated projects, and CTF practice, I’m developing both the **theoretical foundations** and the **hands-on experience** needed for modern security and engineering roles.
+My academic path blends technical problem-solving with an understanding of language, systems, and structure—skills that I apply to building secure software and analyzing digital communication.
+Through labs, self-initiated projects, and CTF practice, I’m developing both the theoretical foundations and the hands-on experience needed for modern security and engineering roles.

 ---